aws/aws-sam-cli/docs/usage.rst

 **Create a sample app with sam init command**: ``sam init`` or ``sam init --runtime <favourite-runtime>``

-``sam`` requires a SAM template in order to know how to invoke your function locally, and it’s also true for spawning API Gateway locally - If no template is specified ``template.yaml`` will be used instead.
+``sam`` requires a SAM template in order to know how to invoke your function locally.
+This is also true for spawning API Gateway locally.
+If no template is specified ``template.yaml`` will be used instead.

 Alternatively, you can find other sample SAM Templates by visiting `SAM <https://github.com/awslabs/serverless-application-model>`__ official repository.